-You don’t have to be a data analyst to use and understand a data dashboard.
-Dashboards should be easy to read.
-When you apply the principles and best practices of dashboard design, you can call-out important data points that anyone can observe and understand at-a-glance.
-Your dashboard should be designed so that even if you don’t work in marketing or finance, you can still understand the data being presented.
+You don’t have to be a big data analyst to use and understand a data analytics dashboard.
+Operational dashboards should be easy to read.
+When you apply the principles and best practices of dashboard design, you can call out important data points that anyone can observe and understand at-a-glance.
+Your dashboard should be designed so that even if you don’t work in marketing or finance, you can still understand the data analysis being presented.

 Save time by reducing or eliminating manual reporting tasks

-It’s no secret: data dashboards save time.
+It’s no secret - data dashboards organize and save time.
 You no longer have to go to multiple services or spreadsheets to retrieve your data and put it into a report.
 Dashboards do all the heavy lifting for you!